bors-ng/bors-ng.github.io/tos.md

   Keep your password secure.

-# No warrantly, no SLA
+# No warranty, no SLA

 * We do not provide a warranty for The Service, or guarantee any level of uptime.